March 2025

 MARKET COMMENTARY

-Daily technical indicators of BMC prices indicated strong selling price action for daily and weekly moving averages.
-The technical oscillators indicated weak market conditions.
-Using historical volatility, the price from the prior month’s close could range between $64,430 and $94,550 ($30,120) in the next 32 days.
-Investors or traders could consider the weekly support area ($68,870 to $73,083) when planning their entries or exits based on their trading strategies.
+Daily technical indicators of MCB prices indicated strong selling price action for daily and weekly moving averages.
+The technical oscillators indicated neutral to weak market conditions.
+Using historical volatility, the price from the prior month’s close could range between $62,605 and $105,550 ($42,945) in the next 31 days.
+Investors or traders could consider the weekly support ($68,870 to $73,083) or weekly resistance ($81,763 to $88,113) areas when planning their entries or exits based on their trading strategies.

 Source: TradingView | Events Source: FXStreet | Conditions Table: using daily SMA (10, 20, 30,50, 100, 200), EMA (10, 20, 30,50, 100, 200), Ichimoku Cloud (9, 26, 52), VWMA (20), HullMA (9), RSI (14), Stochastic (14, 3, 3), CCI (20), ADX (14, 14), Awesome Oscillator, Momentum (10), MACD (12, 26, 9), Stochastic RSI (3, 3, 14, 14), Williams %R (14), Bulls and Bears Power and Ultimate Oscillator (7,14,28) | Statistical Ranges: projecting daily Historical Volatility (21, 42, 63) | Support & Resistance Levels: using AutoUFOs® (0.5) applied to daily, weekly and monthly timeframes (plotted as dotted lines that represent relevant support and resistance price zones colored as follows: red = resistance levels & green = support levels)